jfilak/sapcli/README.md

 This tool provides command line interface for ADT which should help you to build your CI tools.

+This tool also provides a limited set of RFC Functionality for the cases where ADT is no sufficient or possible.

 ## Installation and usage

 First of all you need Python3 (>=3.6) and then you need python-request module.